STOR-i/Changepoints.jl/README.md

 ## Simulation

-This code simulates a time series of length n with segments that have lengths drawn from a Poisson distribution with mean lambda.
-The variance is fixed in this case as one but for each new segment a new mean is drawn from a standard gaussian distribution.
+This code simulates a time series of length `n` with segments that have lengths drawn from a Poisson distribution with mean lambda.
+The variance is fixed in this case as one but for each new segment a new mean is drawn from a standard Gaussian distribution.

 ```
 n = 1000                   # Sample size